BrandonCorey/JS_130_Notes/garbage_collection.md

 **Heap**
 - Everything else lives here
 - All objects plus strings and bigints will be here
-  - Unlike with most primitives, JS cannot determine the amount of memory needed purely off of the type during creation.
+  - Unlike with most primitives, JS cannot determine the amount of memory needed during creation for objects, strings, bigints.
 A number is always 64 bit, an object is variable.
 The amount of memory is not known until the definition of the object is encountered during execution
 - Memory is allocated as values are created during execution
 - Since references are on the stack, and objects on the heap, objects won't be GCed until all of their references in the program are gone
-  - Unlike the stack, memory is not deallocated when variables go out of scope
-  - This is why we can do things like closure, or access an object out of scope, or call a function / method out of scope through their references
+  - Scope has nothing to do with GC, its about whether or not things are still refernced through the rest of the program

 ```javascript
 function test() {